cytaylorw/tvt-web-automation/README.md

 # Web Automation Framework
-This framework was developed for TVT screen capturing while I was working as vendor in IBM Taiwan.
-I organized all the functions around one object named WebBrowser so I could quickly pick up the work that I done since last TVT automation project.
+This framework was developed for screen capturing while I was working as vendor in IBM Taiwan.
+I organized all the functions around one object named WebBrowser so I could quickly pick up the work that I done since last automated testing project.
 I only upload this project to practice GitHub and have no plan to update this framework anymore.

 ## Features
 This is the first program that I wrote and used for my work.
 There might be some bad coding but it did help get my job done quicker than others.